Nilbmar/URLplayer/README.md

 Right click on a folder icon and select Open Folder

+### Notes

-(Note: On Linux, the file manager is currently assumed to be Caja.
-Settings will be added in future releases.)
+* On Linux, the file manager is currently assumed to be Caja.
+The "Open Folder" command will not work in Linux unless Caja is installed.
+Settings will be added in future releases for other major Linux file managers.

+* The [url-opener-linux script](https://github.com/Nilbmar/url-opener-linux) is required for opening the created files on Linux.
+No script is needed for Windows.